RAF Lossiemouth: Facilities

-In 2021, construction started on a new fire station and new Oshkosh Striker vehicles were introduced.

 Role and operations

 RAF Lossiemouth's mission statement is "Sustain Quick Reaction Alert (Interceptor) North and deliver global operations".

-The Engineering & Logistics Wing is responsible for maintaining engineering support and supply including weapons and survival equipment on aircraft.
-It is also responsible for the maintenance and repair of aircraft not currently flying on squadrons and the station support equipment and vehicles.
+The Engineering & Logistics Wing is responsible for providing engineering support and supply, including weapons and survival equipment on aircraft.
+It is also responsible for the maintenance and repair of aircraft not currently in service on squadrons, and the station support equipment and vehicles.
 The Operations Wing plans and controls all flying and major exercises on station and manages all activities that have a direct impact on flying operations.
 This includes intelligence gathering, weather forecasting and communications systems.
 The Base Support Wing manages all support functions for the station's infrastructure and personnel, such as health and safety, medical centre, non-flying training, accommodation, family support and the deployment of Station personnel.

 Moray Flight of No. 602 (City of Glasgow) Squadron (Royal Auxiliary Air Force) was established in 2013 to support NATO maritime patrol aircraft and the UK Maritime Air Operations Centre when deployed to Lossiemouth.
 The unit is also supporting the introduction of the P-8A Poseidon at Lossiemouth.

 RAF Lossiemouth is the parent station of Tain Air Weapons Range which is located approximately 40 km to the north west.

 With the closure of nearby RAF Kinloss and the transfer of the station to the British Army in July 2012, the RAF Kinloss Mountain Rescue Team (MRT) became the RAF Lossiemouth MRT.
 The team continued to operate from their purpose-built base at Kinloss Barracks for over two years, until they moved into a 'D' Flight No. 202 Squadron hangar in February 2015.

 Command

-Group Captain Jim Lee was appointed as the Station Commander of RAF Lossiemouth on 8 July 2022.
+Group Captain Sarah Brewin was appointed as the Station Commander of RAF Lossiemouth on 19 July 2024, taking over from Group Captain Jim Lee.

-In July 2017 a spaniel named Dee was made the official station mascot and given the rank of Sergeant.
+In July 2017, a spaniel named Dee was made the official station mascot and given the rank of Sergeant.
 Dee is a former RAF Police working dog and specialised in explosives detection.
 He retired from operational duties when his leg was amputated as a result of an injury.

 Typhoon operations

-The Typhoon FGR4 provides the RAF with a multi-role combat capability for air policing, peace support and high intensity conflict.
+The Typhoon FGR4 provides the RAF with a multi-role combat capability for air policing, peace support and high-intensity conflict.
 Lossiemouth Typhoon squadrons have operated against ISIS in Iraq and Syria as part of Operation Shader and have participated in the NATO Baltic Air Policing mission where they operated from Ämari air base in Estonia.

 Lossiemouth's four Typhoon squadrons are responsible for maintaining the Quick Reaction Alert (Interceptor) North mission (QRA(I)N).
 Aircraft and crews are held at a high state of readiness, 24 hours a day, 365 days a year, to respond to unidentified aircraft approaching UK airspace.
 QRA missions range from civilian airliners which have stopped responding to air traffic control, to intercepting Russian aircraft such as the Tupolev Tu-95 Bear and Tu-160 Blackjack.